HenkDz/partial-download-PHP-script/README.md

 Usage:
 1. Downlaod the script and unzip in your server.
 (Better creat a separate directory).
-2. create an (/output) directory or modify the script to suit your needs.
 3. Access the directory where you uploaded the script it should show the index page.
 4. Input the link to file (Direct link, otherwise the script will download the redirected-to page).
 5. Choose the saved file name.